Our settlement agreement lawyers in Guildford are here to help if you are offered a settlement agreement by your employer in the Surrey area.

-Settlement agreements (previously known as compromise agreements) are often used by employers who wish to end a specific employment contract with an employee but want to do so on a set of terms that protect the business in the future.
+Settlement agreements (previously known as compromise agreements) are often used by Surrey employers who wish to end a specific employment contract with an employee but want to do so on a set of terms that protect the business in the future.
 It might be the case that there is an ongoing dispute between the employer and employee, and a settlement agreement is one way to resolve this and part ways on a basis that both parties are happy with.

-If you don’t think that the settlement agreement offered is fair, our Guildford-based employment law solicitors can attempt to negotiate with your employer on your behalf, to help secure the best possible deal for you.
+If you don’t think that the settlement agreement offered is fair, our Surrey-based employment law solicitors can attempt to negotiate with your employer on your behalf, to help secure the best possible deal for you.

 What if the settlement agreement is breached?

 A settlement agreement is a legally binding document, so both parties must keep to the agreed terms, or face potential consequences that can be serious.

 If the employer breaks their side of the agreement, for example, by not paying you the full sum specified, then you might be able to make a claim against them.
 In the same way, if you breach any of the terms, they can potentially claim against you, and you might have to repay all of the money that you received as part of the agreement.
 Understanding exactly what you can and cannot do in order not to breach the agreement is essential, and our settlement agreement solicitors in Guildford will make sure that you understand all of this before you sign.

 This is where our settlement agreement lawyers in Guildford come in, to make sure that you understand all of this before you sign.

 Getting the best possible deal from your settlement agreement in Guildford